Parenting Time (Visitation)

 Visitation helps maintain strong relationships and emotional stability for children after separation or divorce.

-Courts tailor parenting time based on each family’s situation.
+Courts tailor parenting time based on each family’s situation considering the child’s best interests, the parents’ circumstances, and any special considerations.
 Common arrangements include:

 1. Scheduled Visitation